noted-eip/protorepo/docs/account_service_doc.md

 This service handles user-related tasks such as but not limited to accounts CRUD, authentification and listing

-You can find more information about how to run the service by looking at the README.md

 # Data Scheme

 ### Account model